oudongjie2001/oudongjie2001.github.io/_pages/research.md

   - *The University of the Chinese Academy of Sciences*

 ## Posters and Presentations
+- 2025.09&emsp;The Third Forum on Xi Jinping’s Economic Thought: Theory and Practice & Academic Symposium in Celebration of the 120th Anniversary of the School of Economics, Sichuan University
 - 2025.06&emsp;Annual Conference of the Lige Law and Economics Association, Southwest University of Political Science and Law
 - 2025.05&emsp;The 24th National Conference of the University International Trade Discipline Cooperation Group & 2025 Forum on the Development of International Trade Discipline in China, Southwestern University of Finance and Economics
 - 2025.04&emsp;[***the 11th Camphor Tree Economics Annual Conference (CEC)***](https://mp.weixin.qq.com/s/8U7o0N42tT1zeR6OECkGDA), Wuhan, China.